 As we do not hold deposits we would advise you, our Landlord to look into the schemes that are on offer.
 If you have any problems with this procedure just contact the office that you have been dealing with and they will guide you through the whole process step by step.

-- The Deposit Protection Service (The DPS) - the only custodial deposit protection scheme – is free to use and open to all Landlords and Letting Agents.
+- The Deposit Protection Service (The DPS) - Custodial and Insured deposit protection scheme – The custodial deposit protection scheme is free to use and open to all Landlords and Letting Agents.
 The service is funded entirely from the interest earned from deposits held.
-Landlords and Letting Agents will be able to register and make transactions online.
+The Insured deposit protection scheme has no registration or annual renewal fee but charges from £15.00 per deposit registered.
+The Landlord retains the deposit and protection will be provided to the tenant(s) for the duration of the tenancy.
+Landlords and Letting Agents will be able to register and make transactions on line.
 Paper forms will also be available should internet access be an issue.
 The scheme will be supported by a dedicated call centre and an independent dispute resolution service.

 For more information, visit www.depositprotection.com or call 0844 4727 000